The LSU Paralegal Studies Certificate Program is the only ABA-Approved non-credit program in Louisiana.

 You have questions?
 We have answers.
 Our expert team of Enrollment Coaches are standing by to help connect you with the right program or course.

 Whether you are looking for a career right out of graduation, planning to attend law school in the future, or are looking for a career change, the LSU Paralegal Studies Certificate Program is designed to train students to effectively perform professional tasks in a law setting.
 Graduates from this program will have the foundational knowledge and necessary skills that are required for a career as a paralegal.
 With evening courses, this program is designed to work around your busy schedule, and full-time students can graduate with their certificate in as little as one year.

 The LSU Paralegal Studies Program began in 1982.
 It is a college-level, non-credit program leading to a Certificate of Paralegal Studies.
 Upon completing the curriculum, you will be able to:

 Paralegals must work under the supervision of an attorney and are not allowed to give independent legal advice, represent clients in court, or settle claims on behalf of clients.
 Paralegals who do so may be charged with the crime of unauthorized practice of law.

 Questions?
 Contact Alanna Clanton at firstname.lastname@example.org or 225-578-6760.

-The total curriculum costs range from $5,075 to $5,200 plus books.
+The total curriculum costs is approximately $5,740 plus books.
 The program is semester based so you pay as you register for courses.

 The Paralegal Studies Program does not qualify for federal financial aid or Pell Grants.
 However, students may apply for a continuing education loan through banking institutions such as Campus Federal Credit Union.